 - Which employers are covered and from when?

-The Directive and the RefE cover all employers under private and public law.
+The Directive covers all employers under private and public law.
 However, only employers with usually at least 50 employees are obliged to set up internal reporting offices.
 Employers with generally 50 to 249 employees also have until December 17, 2023 to set up internal reporting units.

 - Who benefits from whistleblower protection?